hpburon/Workshop/project4.md

 #### Has producing your three-dimentional map resulted in an interpretation that is different from your previous analysis?

 Yes, it has.
-Previously, when I had only produced the map with the locations of urban areas, roadways, and health care facilities, I reasoned that the location of the urban areas was due to the coast line (the whole southern and western border is coastline), however it is now clear that their locatoin is due to topography - specifically, lack of mountains.
+Previously, when I had only produced the two-dimensional map with the locations of urban areas, roadways, and health care facilities, I reasoned that the location of the urban areas was due to the coast line (the whole southern and western border is coastline), however it is now clear that their locatoin is due to topography - specifically, places with a relatively smooth terrain.